The modern workforce depends on software like never before, and with that dependence comes an increasing IT cost.

 1. Proprietary license

-A proprietary license grants users rights to the as-is features a product comes with, but the origin company reserves access to their source code, and therefore, the usage customers can get out of it.
+A proprietary license grants users rights to the product’s as-is features, but the originating company reserves access to its source code and, therefore, the usage customers can get out of it.

-Products like Windows, Skype, and Notion are distributed under proprietary licenses that:
+Products like Windows, Microsoft 365, and Notion are distributed under proprietary licenses that:

 2. Open-source license